Browse

 Iga Tea Cup - Matsubai

-All Iga-yaki must go through a traditional preparation process called Medome, in order to prevent staining.
+Care Instructions: All Iga-yaki must go through a traditional preparation process called Medome, in order to prevent staining and to seal the dish.
+Medome translates literally to “pore stopper” and it is necessary to prevent anything from leaking through the tiny holes in the clay.
 Rinse white short grain rice in a pot of water until the water turns milky white.
 Take the rice out and place the Iga ware in the water.
-Gently cook it over low heat for 20-30 minutes and then let cool.
-After completely cooling, remove the Iga ware and rinse it thoroughly.
-Once it has completely dried, it is ready for use.
+Gently heat the vessel under a low heat for 20-30 minutes and then let it cool completely.
+After cooling, remove the Iga ware and rinse it thoroughly.
+Once it has completely dried it is ready for use.
 For the best maintenance, towel drying after each use of the Iga ware is recommended.

 Contact About Jobs Terms Refund Policy